italolaino/sonar-report-generator/README.md

   - <i>plugins { id "org.sonarqube" version "2.6.2" } </i>

-- Just place the [JAR](https://github.com/italomlaino/sonar-report-generator/releases) in your project root directory, or specify it in the command-line arguments, and run it through terminal one of the following command patterns:
+- Just place the [JAR](https://github.com/italomlaino/sonar-report-generator/releases) in your project root directory, or specify it in the command-line arguments, and run it through terminal.
+Examples:

   - <i>java -jar sonar-report-generator-*.jar</i>